Raverain0405/Python_Analysis_UAV_Detection/README.md

 Datasets and variables explained here:  http://mason.gmu.edu/~lzhao9/materials/data/UAV/

+We only took the 56 variables datasets (3 links size) as they are more interesting to work with.

 We found these variables to have a strong correlation with the target variable:
 - all Size_mean variables (3 links)